If you cancel your car insurance early, your insurer will usually charge a fee.

 So, if you’ve paid for a year of car insurance up front, and you’ve got six months left till it’s time to renew, cancelling will mean you get refunded for four months of insurance, minus any cancellation fees.

 You won’t normally get a refund if you’ve made a claim on the policy.
-And you won’t (usually) get a refund for any extras you pay for, like breakdown cover.
+And you won’t (usually) get a refund for any extras you pay for, like breakdown cover, if you've claimed on those.

 Cancelling your car insurance isn’t the same as not renewing your car insurance.
 That’s called “lapsing”, and there’s a big difference between the two.